kimberli/new-grad-offers/README.md

 ## Introduction
 The goal of this guide is specifically to help you gather all the information you need to make a decision about where to work and warn you about any potential red flags.
-It's tailored to startup jobs since it's fairly easy to gather information about large public companies (either recruiters will tell you outright or you can research it online) and since you're not likely to encounter any glaring issues or sketchy conversations.
+It's tailored to startup jobs since it's fairly easy to gather information about large public companies (recruiters will tell you outright, you're more likely to have friends that already work there, or you can research online) and since you're not as likely to encounter glaring issues, sketchy conversations, underpriced compensation packages, etc.
 Also, note that it's not my goal here to tell you *how* to decide where to work and what to work on&mdash;only what information you can arm yourself with and potentially use in your decision.

 ## General considerations
 The first thing I tell people is to try and think carefully about how you're going to narrow down your space of possibilities.
 Software engineering is still a huge space, and it's best to have as clear as possible an idea about what kind of company you want to work for, what kind of role you want to have, what kind of location/lifestyle you're looking for, etc.
-In my opinion, the most important thing to figure out is what stage company you'd like to be at, since there's a huge difference in your day-to-day experience working for a huge, multinational public company versus a 1000-person unicorn versus a tiny 5-person startup.
+In my opinion, one really important thing is to figure out is what stage company you'd like to be at, since there's a huge difference in your day-to-day experience working for a huge, multinational public company versus a 1000-person unicorn versus a tiny 5-person startup.
+Note that when I say "stage", I don't necessarily mean *fundraising stage* but rather a more general sense of where the company is at in its growth cycle:
+Are they raising their first round?
+Developing a MVP?
+Productionizing?
+Growing past more than a handful of users?
+Scaling to meet large-scale demand?
+Closing in on an IPO?
+The answers to these questions matter more than the specific fundraising round (e.g. Series A/B/C/...) they're at, since they'll have the most practical impact on your experience as an employee and the types of contributions you make to the company.

 When you're finally at the deciding phase, it's best to try decide first what dimensions of a software job matter most to you, then bucket your considerations into a few main categories.